jeanbarbier/jeanbarbier/index.md

 + Koki Okajima (PhD student, visitor)
 + Rodrigo Perrez (MSc student, visitor)

+Some [lecture notes](./docs/pisa.pdf) I wrote on high-dimensional inference and its links with statistical mechanics.

 Few quotes I find particularly relevant (the two last are wrongly attributed to Albert Einstein, yet I like them):

 > An expert is a person who has found out by his own painful experience all the mistakes that one can make in a very narrow field. -- Niels Bohr quoted by Eward Teller in LIFE magazine (6 September 1954).